d-negatu/vibetune/README.md

-## 🙌 Contributing
+## 🙌 Contributions

-We love community contributions!
 Follow these steps to get started:

 1. 🍴 **Fork** the repository
 2. 🛠️ **Create** a new branch